TheDhejavu/rust-raft/README.md

 - Uses Channels for Communicating with the RaftNodeServer:
 The channel functions as an API layer for interacting with the RaftNodeServer, whether it's functioning as a leader or follower.
 It provides a structured way for components to communicate, facilitating seamless interaction and coordination within the Raft implementation

-- GRPC Communication Support for Nodes:
+- gRPC Communication Support for Nodes:
 The Raft nodes leverage gRPC (Google Remote Procedure Call) for communication. gRPC is a high-performance, open-source RPC framework that supports various programming languages.
 This choice of communication framework provides a robust and efficient layer for nodes to exchange messages and execute remote procedures, a critical aspect of implementing the Raft protocol.

 - Supports Single-Server Cluster Membership Changes and Leadership Transfer: